Filter By:

 REMUERA HERITAGE ANNUAL GENERAL MEETING 2025

 The Annual General Meeting will be held on Friday 13th June 2025 at the Remuera Library at 6.30pm.
-The Chair will present the Annual Report, the Treasurer the Financial Report and the election of officers will be held.
+Speakers will include Troy Churton of the Orakei Local Board and Sally Hughes, Chair of the Character Coalition.

 Read More